SamOllason/ztm-notion-clone/README.md

 Following along with [this fantastic course](https://zerotomastery.io/courses/react-project-ideas-notion-clone/).

-Notion-like app that allows users to creat and edit notes and organize them in a tree structure.
+Notion-like app that allows users to create and edit notes and organize them in a tree structure.

 ## Features